-The outdoor setting could involve sitting or walking, in urban parks, rivers, woodland, and wilderness settings.
-The nature experience can be a passive backdrop to therapy.
-Nature can be actively incorporated into the therapy through the use of metaphor, relationship building, role play, modelling and stabilisation.
+The outdoor setting incorporates sitting or walking in urban parks, rivers, woodland, and wilderness settings.
+The nature experience can be a passive backdrop to therapy and incorporated into the treatment through metaphor, relationship building, role play, modelling and stabilisation.

-During the Covid pandemic, taking therapy to the outdoors has become more popular.
+During the Covid pandemic, taking therapy outdoors has become more popular.

 Is it right for me?

 You may be interested in taking your appointments into nature and having walk-and-talk therapy.
 The benefits include improved awareness, connection, grounding, emotional release, problem-solving, and mood.
 For some people, the natural environment offers an easier way to express their thoughts and feelings than indoors.

 Dress for the weather, bringing a warm jacket, rain jacket, hat and sunscreen.
 We tend to go out in all weather except for storms and hot weather (thunder, lightning, heavy rainfall, high winds, total fire bans, and significant heat).

 How does it work?

 The first session is online to understand your goals and needs and discover whether this option suits you.
 Appointments are between 1-2 hours long, walking at a comfortable talking pace.
 Walks are in several locations in the northeast suburbs of Melbourne.
 There may be times during inclement weather (heat, storms or windy conditions) when it is appropriate to change the appointments to Telehealth appointments.